-The following requirements fully apply to the LFEV-Y4-2016 unless waived or superseded herein by specific requirements of this project.
+The following requirements fully apply to the LFEV-Y5-2017 unless waived or superseded herein by specific requirements of this project.
 Compliance with these requirements must be established by analysis, demonstration, or inspection.
-Compliance results must be documented with the system, either in the ATR or in the QA Report.
+Compliance results must be documented with the system ATR.